Skip to main content

 1. Perceivable

 Information and user interface components must be presented to users in ways they can perceive.
-Information and components can not be hidden to users.
-For example, a person who is blind will not be able to perceive the meaning of an image, but with the help of their screen reader that provides a description of the image via alt-text, they will be able to perceive the meaning of the image.
+Information and components can not be hidden from users.
+For example, a person who is blind will not be able to perceive the meaning of an image, but with the help of their screen reader that describes the image via alt-text, they will be able to perceive the meaning of the image.

 29 of the 78 WCAG 2.1 guidelines align with the “Perceivable” principle.